congiants/University_Courses/README.md

 # University-Labs
-All the lab excercises from my time in university
+The lab excercises/projects from my time in university.
+All the code shown here was written by me.